-All of us can help strengthen and protect our assets by being alert to activities or situations that may detract, rather than enhance the College’s standing.
+All of us can help strengthen and protect our assets by being alert to activities or situations that may detract, rather than enhance the University's standing.

-Internal Controls take many forms and are necessary for the College to operate effectively.
+Internal Controls take many forms and are necessary for our University to operate effectively.
 Some obvious internal controls are policies and procedures, contracts and budgets.
 Some security-related controls are passwords, identification cards, keys, and alarms.
 Some controls are behind the scenes, like time and attendance records, accreditation standards, the Faculty Senate and the Student Government Association.

 areas of review

-- Monitoring and evaluating the College’s overall internal control system through periodic internal control reviews of College departments.
+- Monitoring and evaluating the University’s overall internal control system through periodic internal control reviews of University departments.

-- Coordinating the development and implementation of written College policies which are to be complied with by all students, faculty and staff.
+- Coordinating the development and implementation of written campus policies which are to be complied with by all students, faculty and staff.